rf20008/TheDiscordMathProblemBotRepo2/README.md

 Recommended invite: https://discord.com/oauth2/authorize?client_id=845751152901750824&scope=bot+applications.commands&permissions=2147535872

-(However, the bot is in a alpha phase.
+(However, the bot is in an alpha phase.
 I do not make any guarantees that it will work right now)

 # Documentation